 How to grow split philodendron plant:

-Potting: Most of the indoor plant requires a small pot but split-leaf philodendron requires the large pot.
-Bigger size pot helps to grow this plant properly.
-A rich type’s soil mix is also required for the proper growth of this plant.
+Potting: Most of the indoor plant requires a small pot, but split-leaf philodendron requires the large pool.
+A bigger size pot helps to grow this plant properly.
+A creamy type’s soil mix is also needed for the proper growth of this plant.
 It’s better to provide a tree bark or strong moss-covered support sunk into the pot for aerial roots and attach it.
-Sphagnum moss normally enfolded around a wooden board.
+Sphagnum moss is generally enfolded around a wooden board.
 Securing a monofilament fishing line or nylon thread is a good option.
 Now water thoroughly and allow the soil to set for a little bit.

 Split leaf philodendron propagation is done by root or stem cuttings.
 It’s also better if you put a few leaves and few plant nodes on each cutting.

 Propagation through stem cuttings: For the propagation from stem cuttings, at first choose a mature plant and choose a suitable disease-free stem.
 Now allow putting the cutting to sit out overnight before planting.
 This will help to prevent the developing roots from rotting.